List of JoJo's Bizarre Adventure characters: Part 5: Golden Wind

 Initially a caporegime in the Passione mafia family, Bucciarati teams up with Giorno and leads a group of rogue gang members against their boss.
 Bucciarati grew up in a fishing village and after his parents divorced, he chose to live with his father.
 When he was twelve years old, his father was shot by drug dealers who had hired his boat and when they tried to kill him in the hospital, Bruno fatally stabbed them.
-He entered the world of the Passione mob for protection, but years later was horrified to discover that Passione was responsible for what happened to his father.
-Bucciarati's Stand is Sticky Fingers (スティッキィ・フィンガーズ, Sutikkī Fingāzu), (Note: "Zipper Man" in official English releases.) which has the ability to place a fully functional zipper on any object just by touching it.
+He entered the world of Passione for protection, but years later was horrified to discover that Passione was responsible for what happened to his father.
+Bucciarati's stand is Sticky Fingers (スティッキィ・フィンガーズ, Sutikkī Fingāzu), (Note: "Zipper Man" in official English releases.) which has the ability to place a fully functional zipper on any object just by touching it.
 For example, Sticky Fingers can place a zipper on a wall, unzip it, and then pass through the resulting opening.
 The zipper can also be used to take things or people apart, or even mismatch various objects, and he can use this ability on himself if necessary.
-Bucciarati's hatred of drugs aspires him to help Giorno's dream of overthrowing the boss.
+Bucciarati's hatred of drugs leads him to help Giorno accomplish his dream of overthrowing the boss.
 During their first confrontation with Diavolo, Bucciarati is killed, but Giorno's Gold Experience manages to keep Bucciarati alive, albeit in a corpse-like state, until he fully passes on in the final battle with Diavolo after giving Giorno the arrow he needed to defeat the boss.

+In Japanese, he is voiced by Yuichi Nakamura and Shizuka Ishigami (child) in the anime and subsequent appearances, Noriaki Sugiyama in Eyes of Heaven and All Star Battle, and Takahiro Sakurai in the 2002 game.
+In English, he is voiced by Ray Chase and Jeannie Tirado (child).